TheRdMelon/pixelplanet/README.md

 ```

 ### Logging
-logs are in ~/pm2/log/, you can view them with
+General logs are in `~/pm2/log/`, you can view them with

 ```
 pm2 log web